The Spence at Gleneagles Townhouse

 What is it?
 Complete your visit to the Palace of Holyroodhouse or The Queen’s Gallery with homemade cakes and tea.

 Why go?
 There are plenty of reasons to visit Holyrood Palace – the history, grandeur and regal architecture.
-But you can’t possibly go without booking yourself in for the afternoon tea.
-Served in the Mews Courtyard in specially commissioned chinaware, you can expect local ingredients and produce with your choice of loose-leaf tea (or a gin cocktail if you’re feeling fancy).
+But you can’t possibly go without booking yourself in at the Café for the afternoon tea.
+Served in the Mews Courtyard in limited-edition keepsake tins, you can expect local ingredients and produce with your choice of loose-leaf tea, with no need to book in advance.

 Advertising